Alexandra, Central Otago

 - Handover of bike box back to courier

-Note: This doesn’t include organising the courier at either end, this will need to booked and paid for by the bike owner and at the owner’s expense.
+Note: All bikes must be courier before Friday 7th February 2020.
+This doesn’t include organising the courier at either end, this will need to booked and paid for by the bike owner and at the owner’s expense.

 - Unpacking your mountain bike from the box and re-assembly before the event